alfettox/Bank_fullStack/README.md

 5. Access the Application:
    - Open your web browser and access the application at `http://localhost:3000`.
    - Ensure that the frontend communicates with the backend without CORS issues.

-## License

-This project is licensed under the [License Name] License - see the [LICENSE.md](LICENSE.md) file for details.

-## Acknowledgments

-- Mention any libraries, packages, or tutorials that you used or were inspired by while working on this project.